lumagnin/Alfa/Grass_classification_workflow.md

 #### Here you can see a comparison between the RGB composition of the original bands in digital numbers and the reflectance of the surface with topographic correction: [see it](https://github.com/dcstlln/Alfa/blob/RGrass/CompNDsRad.jpg)

-### 7. Generation of features and additional characteristics derived from Landsat spectral information.
+### 7. Generation of features and additional characteristics derived from Landsat spectral information
 Fill in null values in all bands _(cycle for C syntax only works on Linux investigte sintax for Windows)_.
 ```
 for (( i=1; i<=7; i++ )); do r.fillnulls input=t_.LC08_L1TP_229082_20200215_20200225_01_T1_c_B$i output=L8_ctf$i;done